Code of Ethics and Business Conduct

 Consequences of Violating the Code of Ethics

 Act in the Best Interest of Clients, Morgan Stanley and the Public

 Officers and employees are responsible for:

-You must avoid any investment, activity or relationship that could, or appear to, impair your judgment or interfere with your responsibilities on behalf of Morgan Stanley, our clients or our shareholders.
-Business opportunities that arise because of your position, or by using corporate property or information, belong to Morgan Stanley.
+Avoid any investment, activity or relationship that could impair, or appear to impair, your judgment or interfere with your responsibilities on behalf of Morgan Stanley, our clients and our shareholders.
+Business opportunities that arise because of your position, or through the use of corporate property or information, belong to Morgan Stanley.

 Directors and executive officers are required to comply with the Related Person Transactions Policy, which sets forth Morgan Stanley's framework for approval of transactions involving our directors and executive officers, and certain persons and entities related to them, and Morgan Stanley.